wxleong/tpm2-provision-service/README.md

 # Provisioning Script Examples

-TPM commands and responses are exchanged between the TPM and tpm20 service, TSS library is not needed on the device.
+TPM commands and responses are exchanged between the TPM and tpm20 service (utilizing the TSS Java library from [[8]](#8)); therefore, TSS library is not needed on the device.

 Getting a list of supported scripts:
 ```